cuzy-app/clean-theme/docs/README.md

 2. Administration -> Settings -> Appearance: select the theme

+## Pricing

+This module is free, but is the result of a lot of work for the design and maintenance over time.

+If it's useful to you, please consider [making a donation](https://www.cuzy.app/checkout/donate/) or [participating in the code](https://github.com/cuzy-app/humhub-modules-clean-theme).
+Thanks!

 ## Child themes

 To customize colors, fonts, etc., create a child theme (don't forget to copy img and ico folders).